 An injured person can certainly still pursue a case even if these early steps are not taken, but in those instances it is even more important to contact an experienced personal injury attorney to get their investigators working on the case, preserving important evidence, and interviewing officers and witnesses.

 Finally, anyone involved in a car crash should avoid talking with insurance companies before speaking with an attorney.
 The at-fault driver’s car insurance company is only looking out for their profits, and they may try to get people to sign written statements or provide recordings that work against their claims.
 An insurance company is looking for a way to close your claim.
 This is typically done by denying your claim (a/k/a refusing payment) or hoping you’ll go away cheap with a lowball settlement offer.
-The car wreck attorneys at Cooper Hurley Injury Lawyers exclusively help those injured through the negligent acts of others and offer free no commitment consultations.
+The Norfolk car wreck attorneys at Cooper Hurley Injury Lawyers exclusively help those injured through the negligent acts of others and offer free no commitment consultations.

 Proving Liability in Car Accident Cases

 Under the laws of negligence, the person or entity who caused an accident may be held liable for the consequences even if the entire incident was unintentional.
-Recovery is based on the concept that if the allegedly liable person had acted with ordinary care, the accident would not have happened.
+Recovery is based on the concept that if the allegedly liable person had acted with ordinary care, the motor vehicle accident would not have happened.

 For example, if a driver loses control of a car because he or she looked away from the road and hit your vehicle, the collision may be accidental.
-However, the fact that the at-fault driver did not mean to cause the wreck does not allow them to escape responsibility—in other words, their negligence—which directly caused the accident.
+However, the fact that the at-fault driver did not mean to cause the wreck does not allow them to escape responsibility—in other words, their negligence—which directly caused the car crash.